aashoo17/notes/src/linux/linux_command_line/bash.md

 MY_MESSAGE="Hello World"
 echo $MY_MESSAGE
+read MY_NAME		//read a variable from a std input
+# exported variable are passed to any child process created using this shell
-read MY_NAME		//read a variable from a std input export MYVAR		//export variable to be used by other program . ./myvar2.sh		//We can source a script via the "." (dot) command: changes in any variable here will reflect in original file "${USER_NAME}_file"		//kind of concatenation with variable
+export MYVAR		//export variable to be used by other program . ./myvar2.sh		//We can source a script via the "." (dot) command: changes in any variable here will reflect in original file "${USER_NAME}_file"		//kind of concatenation with variable